Solemnization of Marriage

 Consular Officers are authorized to solemnize marriages between two Filipinos of the states under the jurisdiction of the Embassy/Consulate General.
 Please check the Consulate Finder for the states covered by the Embassy/Consulates General in the U.S. In view of the infrequency of need for this service, applicants for solemnization of marriage are advised to just call the Embassy/Consulate General concerned for the requirements.

 The marriage of a Filipino should be reported to and registered with the Philippine Statistics Authority through the Embassy/Consulate General having jurisdiction over the locality where the event took place.
 Please check the Consulate Finder for the states /territories covered by the Embassy/Consulates General in the U.S.

-Notarized affidavit explaining the reasons for delayed registration if ROM is filed more than a year after marriage
+Notarized affidavit explaining the reasons for delayed registration if ROM is filed more than a year after marriage and three (3) photocopies.

 Processing fee $25.00

 Payable in cash or money order made payable to “Embassy of the Philippines” (Personal checks and credit cards are not accepted.)

 For applicants residing in U.S. territories or other countries within the jurisdiction of the Philippine Embassy, applicants should enclose a treasurer’s, manager’s or certified check issued by a local bank that has a corresponding bank in the U.S, payable to the courier of choice, in U.S. dollars, to cover cost of mailing, and a corresponding self-addressed courier’s address label.
 Personal checks are not accepted.